Bellfower Wisdom Teeth Removal

-Dr. Adamous will use x-rays and an oral examination to assess the position of your wisdom teeth and whether you have any current or potential problems.
-Studies show that the earlier in life that wisdom teeth are addressed, the better the outcome: less risk of complications, faster healing, and prevention of future health risks.
-To ensure the best results, most patients are advised to get evaluated in their mid-teens by an orthodontist, dentist, or oral and maxillofacial surgeon.
+Dr. Adamous and Dr. Sonnichsen will use x-rays and an oral examination to assess where the wisdom teeth are located and whether or not they could be the cause of current problems or create any new ones in the future.
+Studies have shown that the earlier wisdom teeth are addressed, the better outcomes you will experience.
+This means a lower risk of future complications, a faster healing process, and the prevention of future health risks.
+To ensure the best results, most patients are advised to get their initial checkups in their mid-teens.
+During this appointment, patients are evaluated by an orthodontist, dentist, or oral and maxillofacial surgeon to determine the best course of future action.

 Why should wisdom teeth be removed?